 These tips should help you manage the worst aspects of incontinence while you work on retraining your bladder.

 Remember, the more you practice controlling your bladder and bowel movements, the better you will get at it.
-And as your brain continues to heal, you should start to see your incontinence fade.
+As your brain continues to heal, you should start to see your incontinence fade.

-We hope this article helps you find ways to manage your incontinence after brain injury with the dignity you deserve.
+We hope this article helps you understand why incontinence occurs after brain injury and how to manage it.
+Good luck!